-Bowel movements which have become loose, smelly or full of “floaters” could be a sign your pancreas is in trouble.
+Bowel movements that have become loose, smelly, or full of “floaters” could be a sign your pancreas is in trouble.
 For example, a tumor may be blocking digestive enzymes from reaching the rest of your digestive tract, making it harder to digest fat.
 The increased, unprocessed fat in your stool can create this change in appearance.

 Doctors say bowel movement changes are one of the very first warning signs of pancreatic cancer.
 But since we’re so reluctant to discuss the subject, they often go completely unreported.

 Don’t wait until it’s too late.
 If you’ve noticed a change in your stool talk with your doctor today.